Research Training: Knowledge & intellectual abilities

 If you have made it this far you will be starting to appreciate that despite the fact that LaTeX offers huge advantages it also has its share of frustrations.
 Many of these can be dealt easily with help from experienced users.
 We will deal with the most common problems first, but this session also has time to address any particular issue that you want to bring along.

 In particular: the placement of figures, the handling of bibliographies, and the design of tables in LaTeX are frequently raised as ‘problems’, although in fact in most cases the ‘solutions’ are trivial but merely difficult to find.
 If you are convinced that LaTeX is for you then you should find this session very helpful.
-If you are still not sure then seeing some of the potential problem dealt with might help you to make up your mind.
+If you are still not sure then seeing some of the potential problems dealt with might help you to make up your mind.

 Facilitator: Martin Coath

-Applicability: Everyone.
+Applicability: everyone.
 Please come along even if you are a LaTeX user and join in the discussion.

 Prerequisites: You must have attended both previous sessions and have done some practice and research.